I keep finding little gems in Norfolk, but Briarfields Hotel is definitely one of the best I’ve found so far!

 A perfect way to end your day with a glass of something, and a few nibbles before going into dinner.

-This is the perfect place to base yourself for all activities on the North Norfolk coast.
+This really is one of the most relaxing places to come and stay for all activities on the North Norfolk coast.